A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Background and set up

 Finally, we should say something about the kinds of numbers which come up in Feynman periods.
 If $s_1, s_2, \ldots s_k$ are positive integers with $s_1 > 1$ then the multiple zeta value $\zeta(s_1, s_2, \ldots, s_k)$ is defined to be

 Multiple zeta values generalize special values of the Riemann zeta function and are studied for their algebraic and number theoretic properties.
 A lot of their study is in fact combinatorics of words.
-For small graphs, Feynman periods are expressible as rational linear combinations of products of multiple zeta values.
-This does not remain true as graphs get larger, elliptic polylogarithms appear and ultimately even more exotic things.
+For graphs of low loop order, Feynman periods are expressible as rational linear combinations of products of multiple zeta values.
+This does not remain true for all graphs as the loop order increases, elliptic polylogarithms appear and ultimately even more exotic things.
 By Mnev universality, in some sense everything ultimately appears \cite{BrBe} at least when we consider all graphs.
 For Feynman graphs in renormalizable field theories, the periods go beyond multiple zeta values \cite{BrS, Doreg}, but they do not appear to be universal, for instance elliptic curves do not seem to appear though other modular forms do \cite{Sgeo}.
 All the periods we will consider explicitly in Section~\ref{sec doubled 3 reg} are expressible in terms of multiple zeta values.
 The only other thing we will need about multiple zeta values is that the weight of a multiple zeta value is the sum $s_1+s_2+\cdots s_k$ and the weight of a product of multiple zeta values is the sum of the weights of the factors.
 This notion of weight should be taken to be defined on the list $(s_1, s_2, \ldots, s_k)$, though up to standard conjectures it relates to the transcendental weight of the multiple zeta values as numbers.

 The ideas of this section are outlined with some more details and references in \cite{Ybook}.